adawg-dev/concentrate-hiring-quiz/SPECS.md

 The project is **fully tested**, **Dockerized**, and **deployable**, with an exposed API for school-level analytics and statistics.

+## Rules
+You are to use the dependencies inside the `package.json` and no others.
+You may install extra Radix or shadcn UI components if needed.

 ---

 ## User Roles & Features